 Iran, a province of the Arab empire and a centre of opposition to the Umayyad caliphateclick to view Iran 750AD

-The Muslim world is home to a flourishing cultural life.
-Technological and scientific developments have come in from China (paper) and India (decimal system), which Arab scholars add to Greek thought (medicine and philosophy, amongst much else) plus their own contributions (for example, optics and algebra) to create a massive body of knowledge which will in due course be passed onto Europeans.
-There it will form the basis for further advance.
+The Muslim world is home to an astonishing cultural life.
+Technological and scientific developments have come in from China (paper and ceramics) India (the decimal system) and Ancient Greece (in medicine and philosophy, amongst much else), and to all this Arab thinkers make their own distinctive contributions (for example, in optics and algebra).
+They create a massive body of knowledge which will in due course be passed onto Europeans to form the basis for further advances.

 Asia Minor is the main recruiting ground for the army of the Byzantine empireclick to view Turkey 979AD